Mineaworld/Inventory-Management/README.md

 ## Usage

-- Log in as an admin to manage products and stock.
+- Log in as an admin to manage products, suppliers, and stock.
-- Add, edit, or delete products.
-Upload images for each product.
+- **Products:** Add, edit, or delete products.
+Assign a supplier to each product.
+Upload images.
+- **Suppliers:** Add, edit, or delete suppliers.
+Cannot delete a supplier if linked to products.
+Use the back button for easy navigation.
-- Track stock movements (purchases, sales, returns, adjustments).
+- **Stock Movements:** Track purchases, sales, returns, and adjustments.
-- Use the search and filter features to quickly find products.
+- **Search and filter:** Quickly find products or suppliers.
-- All actions provide real-time feedback via toast notifications.
+- **Real-time updates:** Product table updates instantly after changes.
+- **Modern UI:** Sidebar, topbar, and mobile-friendly design.

 ---